Taskkill/FeenyML/README.md

 ```

-#### After each line of code there must be semicolon - only exception is the last line - after which it must not be placed
+#### After each line of code there must be semicolon - only exception is the last line - after which it must not be placed.

 Blocks: